QuantumFusion-network/spec/docs/ADR/0011-revive-project-based-smart-contracts-platform.md

 ## Context

 There was an effort to implement an in-house smart contracts platform by integrating PolkaVM into the blockchain and creating a Rust SDK for smart contracts.
+However, this approach proved too resource-intensive and expensive to develop, and the complexity of building a production-ready smart contracts platform from scratch became apparent as the project progressed.
+Denis Pisarev initially suggested investigating Parity Tech's Revive project as an alternative approach.
+The Polkadot SDK provides mature PolkaVM integration and a complete smart contracts platform, making our custom implementation redundant.
+QF Network requires smart contracts functionality for Mainnet launch, but resource constraints demand focus on QF-specific innovations rather than duplicating generic blockchain infrastructure.

 ## Options